MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

 Adding multiple prefixes
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In cases where it is nessesary to map samples against a large number of reference genomes, it may become impractical to add these to the makefile by hand.
+In cases where it is necessary to map samples against a large number of reference genomes, it may become impractical to add these to the makefile by hand.
 To allow such use-cases, it is possible to specify the location of the reference genomes via a path containing wild-cards, and letting the BAM pipeline collect these automatically.
 For the following example, we assume that we have a folder '/path/to/genomes', which contains our reference genomes:

 .. code-block:: bash